-Are you guilty of these 5 bad habits?
+Are you guilty of these bad writing habits?

 The first thing they see, that can get them to click through and read is your title.
-Titles are the most important lead in and what are displayed on search engines so you want you titles to be seen in full.
-That means keeping titles to less than 71 characters so they don't get terminated midway on search engines.
+Titles are the most important lead-in and what is displayed on search engines.
+That is why you want your titles to be seen in full.
+That means keeping titles to 50–60 characters so your title is not terminated midway on search engines.

 While what you have to say is important to you, and may actually be good stuff, if not properly structured your great content can appear overwhelming when first viewed.
-So how to you get your longer posts read?
+So how can you ensure that longer posts get read?

 - Short concise headlines that draw visitors in.

-- Breaking content up with headlines (H2, H3, H4) and bulleted lists can make a huge difference.
+- Breaking content up with subheadlines (H2, H3, H4) and bulleted lists can make a huge difference in making your content easier to read.

 Posts that are over SEO’d and on the verge of spammy…